cits3007/cits3007.github.io/assets/labs/lab02-solutions.md

 the source of those bugs.
-Often, you will also be able to access a debugger through your IDE or graphical editor.[^ide-debuggers] However, it's worth learning how to use GDB directly, as in practice, you won't always have access to an IDE or graphical editor (for instance, when debugging programs running on cloud-based virtual machines).
+Often, you will also be able to access a debugger through your IDE or graphical editor.[^ide-debuggers] However, it's worth learning how to use GDB directly, as in practice, you may not always have access to an IDE or graphical editor (for instance, when debugging programs running on cloud-based virtual machines, or on embedded devices).

 [^ide-debuggers]: For instance, Eclipse and VS Code will provide a graphical interface to GDB.